Industrial Domains

 Project: Quantum-Inspired Tensor Networks for On-Board Hyperspectral Data Processing

-Third parties involved: Mazen Ali, Antonio Pereira, Fabio Gentile, Aser Cortines – Multiverse Computing SL
+Third parties involved: Multiverse Computing SL

 The project aims to develop a lite AI model capable of running in edge processors, following a multi-model approach, to tackle the challenge of on-board hyperspectral data processing for cloud and cloud shadow masking.
 Vision Transformers (ViTs), Spectral-Spatial Graph Neural Networks (GNNs), and hybrid CNN-Transformer models will be integrated to enhance feature extraction and classification.
-Activities include analysing feature selection techniques, model development, validation, and optimization.
+Activities include analysing feature selection techniques, model development, validation, and optimisation.
 Expected outcomes are improved accuracy in cloud and cloud shadow detection and suitability for on-board deployment, contributing to ARD hyperspectral data delivery for European hyperspectral satellite missions.

 Project: HYPERBOLA: HYPerspEctRal onBOard cLoud AI

-Third parties involved: Maria Banti, Georgios Gousios – Neuralio OÜ
+Third parties involved: Neuralio OÜ

 The project aims to develop a lite AI model capable of running in edge processors, following a multi-model approach, to tackle the challenge of on-board hyperspectral data processing for cloud and cloud shadow masking.
 Vision Transformers (ViTs), Spectral-Spatial Graph Neural Networks (GNNs), and hybrid CNN-Transformer models will be integrated to enhance feature extraction and classification.
-Activities include analysing feature selection techniques, model development, validation, and optimization.
+Activities include analysing feature selection techniques, model development, validation, and optimisation.
 Expected outcomes are improved accuracy in cloud and cloud shadow detection and suitability for on-board deployment, contributing to ARD hyperspectral data delivery for European hyperspectral satellite missions.